bryceb09/3d-force-graph/README.md

 The force graph is created using D3 which, is a JavaScript library used for visualizing data with HTML, SVG, and CSV.
 The graph will be comprised of nodes and links connecting information to form a graph that will have the ability to allow users to manipulate through pulling the nodes, rotating the graph (since it has a 3D aspect), and mouse over to view the data that each node represents.

+## About the Data
+The data used for the 3D Force Graph is describing the linkages bewteen various friends.
+The poeple are the nodes and the links are the friendships they have with one another.
+The data is comprised of 20 names with different frequencies of particles based on how close of friends they are.
+It is important to note that the force graph will only work if the data is broken up into nodes and links with some characteristics linking the nodes to eachother.

 ## 1. Set up the workspace

 In your IDE (Webstorm), open a blank `HTML` document to prepare for editing.